gardener/gardener/docs/extensions/provider-local.md

 #### `ControlPlane`

-This controller is not deploying anything since we haven't invested yet into a `cloud-controller-manager` or CSI solution.
+This controller is deploying the [local-path-provisioner](https://github.com/rancher/local-path-provisioner) as well as a related `StorageClass` in order to support `PersistentVolumeClaim`s in the local shoot cluster.
-For the latter, we could probably use the [local-path-provisioner](https://github.com/rancher/local-path-provisioner).
+Additionally, it creates a few (currently unused) dummy secrets (CA, server and client certificate, basic auth credentials) for the sake of testing the secrets manager integration in the extensions library.

 #### `DNSRecord`